Hooping: Twentieth century

 In 1957, an Australian company began manufacturing bamboo hoops for sale in retail stores.
-This caught the attention of a new California-based toy company by the name of Wham-O, founded by Richard P. Knerr and Arthur K. Melin.
+This caught the attention of a new California-based toy company, Wham-O, founded by Richard P. Knerr and Arthur K. Melin.
 In 1958, Knerr and Melin traveled to playgrounds across Southern California, where they gave away free hula hoops and performed hooping demonstrations for the children.
-From this humble beginning, over 25 million hula hoops were sold in a four-month period.
+They sold over 25 million hula hoops in a four-month period.

 Today

 The annual Burning Man festival has also served as a melting pot and fertile ground for hoopers from all around the world to share their tricks, techniques, and energy.
 Ubiquitous grassroots "hoop jams" and "convergences" such as HoopCamp (Watsonville, CA), Hoop Convergence (Efland, NC), SWOOP (Bristol, UK), and Return to Roots Hoop Gathering (Medford, NJ) happen throughout the world almost every month of the year.
 These meet-ups, as well as various online communities, are the foundations of the hooping subculture.

 An international celebration called World Hoop Day began in 2007 and has continued every year since.
 Hoopers perform in many cities and countries to raise money for charity and donate hoops to people who cannot afford them.

 Native American Hoop Dance has been recognized as a cultural heritage.
 The most popular Native Hoop Dance competition occurs annually at the Heard Museum in Phoenix, Arizona.
 Recent competitions have drawn as many as 10,000 spectators.

-Hooping has recently become more popular as an activity in dance studios, circus skills and through its inclusion in music videos.
+Hooping has recently become more popular as an activity in dance studios, as a circus skill, and through its inclusion in music videos and films.